Domestic and family violence assistance

 Ways we can help

 Contact the Telstra SAFE team (1800 452 566)

 The Telstra SAFE team is specially trained to help you stay safely connected to your Telstra internet, phone and energy services.
-Call from 8am to 7pm Monday to Friday (NSW/VIC time zone).
+Call from Monday to Friday: 8am to 8pm AEDT, Saturday & Sunday: 8am to 5pm AEDT.

 Request a call back from the SAFE team

 If you need help, but can’t call right now, request the SAFE team to call you at a time that suits you.

 Supporting you and keeping you connected.
 We’re here for you when you need a little help.

 Need access to your personal phone records or metadata?

 As part of our commitment to transparency, we’ve increased the types of data that customers can now access.
 As well as the data we currently hold on your personal account, you can also access certain metadata related to your usage of your services.
 This data may also be available to Australian law enforcement agencies when required or permitted by law.